Home

 Her jaw dropped.
 Good heavens, the aggravating man was gorgeous.
 Tall and slim, his broad shoulders tapered to narrow hips and long legs.
 But where had he found that outlandish outfit?
 He wore a top hat, out here in the middle of nowhere.
 His shirt collar was turned up and he wore a huge white tie.
 And his waist-length, double-breasted jacket had tails, like the one an orchestra conductor wore.
 Muddy black boots with the tops turned down came up to his knees.
 Skintight trousers, or were those breeches--of all things?--emphasized every well-formed muscle.

-He turned, and for the first time she fully took in his face.
+He turned, and for the first time that night she fully took in his face.
 She gasped.
 Had she seen a ghost through the gazebo's back door?
 "Richard?"

 Puzzlement spread over those chiseled features she now saw only in her memories.
 "How do you know my name?"